Samsung/ONE-vscode/infra/license/README.md

         "caution": "(Optional field) Why permitted is conditional or no" },
     ```
-    - `permitted` : Whether a license is allowed in ONE-vscode
+    - `permitted` : Whether a license is allowed in FOO-vscode
       - `yes` : Allowed to use
       - `conditional` : Allowed to use under specific conditions.
 Each package with this should be judged manually.
       - `no` : Not allowed to use